majkinetor/au/README.md

 To temporary disable plugins use `updateall` option `NoPlugins` or global variable `$au_NoPlugins`.
 To temporary exclude the AU package from `updateall` procedure add `_` prefix to the package directory name.

+You can also execute a custom script via ScriptBlock specified via `BeforeEach` and `AfterEach` options.
+They will receive 2 parameters - package name and Options HashTable which you can use to pass any other parameter.

 For more information take a look at the wiki section about [plugins](https://github.com/majkinetor/au/wiki/Plugins).

 ### Make a script